 A tremor refers to a an involuntary muscle contraction that results in a shaking movement.
 It is a common movement disorder that can be a symptom of conditions such as Parkinson’s disease.
 A Parkinsonian tremor can affect the hands while at rest and may only appear in one limb or on just one side of the body.

 Tremors are a common symptom that often results from altered activity in the areas of the brain that control movement.
 They are often associated with neurological conditions such as multiple sclerosis, stroke, and Parkinson’s disease.

 Medical experts classify body tremors into two categories, which are resting tremors and action tremors.
 The first are tremors that occur when the muscle is at rest, and the second occur during voluntary muscle movements.
-Experts then further categorize tremors into different types, of which there are more than 20.
-Common forms of tremor include essential, dystonic, and Parkinsonian.
+Experts then further categorize tremors into different types, of which there are

 In this article, we will discuss Parkinsonian tremor, how it differs from other tremors, and the treatment options available.

 A Parkinsonian tremor is an involuntary rhythmic shaking or slight movement in the body.
 It is

 A typical Parkinsonian tremor occurs mostly at rest, such as when the hands are resting on the lap.
 People may refer to this as a resting tremor.
 People may also present the characteristic